lkloh/lkloh.github.io/_posts/2017-09-23-the-real-cause-of-climate-change copy.markdown

 Or maybe he's right.

 My grandparents have a fan they bought when my mother was 6 years old.
-First they used it at home,
+They used it all the time at home, before lending it to my aunt when she headed off to college.
-then my aunt brough it to college for 4 years, and returned it when she was done.
+She returned it when she was done, since it was still working.
-It's been sitting in his shop ever since, and he's presumably turned it on whenever he was at work.
-I'm not sure of he's exact hows, but let's assume he turned it on for at least 40 hours a well.
+My grandfather decided to being it to his shop, where he turned it on whenever he was there, at least 40 hours a week.

 They've had it for over 50 years now and it's still going strong.
-Sure he has to wipe it down and oil it every few years, but that's all the maintainence he's had to do in over _half a century_!
+Sure he has to wipe it down and oil it every few years, but that's all the maintainence he's had to make it last for over _half a century_!

 Of course, new fans break down a lot faster.
 You'll be lucky if they last 5 years.